suit-wg/manifest-spec/draft-ietf-suit-manifest.md

-suit-text-manifest-description | Free text description of the manifest suit-text-update-description | Free text description of the update suit-text-manifest-json-source | The JSON-formatted document that was used to create the manifest suit-text-manifest-yaml-source | The YAML {{YAML}}-formatted document that was used to create the manifest
+suit-text-manifest-description | Free text description of the manifest suit-text-update-description | Free text description of the update suit-text-manifest-json-source | The JSON-formatted document that was used to create the manifest suit-text-manifest-yaml-source | The YAML-formatted document {{YAML}} that was used to create the manifest

 The following table describes the text fields available in each map identified by a SUIT_Component_Identifier.